Connect with us

 Articles

-Best Digital Music Streamers: 2023 Buying Guide [Updated]
+Best Digital Music Streamers: Editors’ Choice 2024

-Digital music streaming accounts for 85% of the market in 2023 and that level of adoption is not getting any smaller.
+Digital music streaming accounts for 85% of the market in 2024 and that level of adoption is not getting any smaller.
 Spotify, Apple Music, Amazon Music HD, TIDAL, Qobuz, and Deezer are the preferred gateway drugs for hundreds of millions of consumers around the globe and there is pretty much something for everyone at this point.

 The vast majority of consumers use their smartphone to stream and that’s a perfectly valid way to go.

-Streaming does drain your battery; it gets even worse if you utilize a Dongle DAC to drive a pair of headphones or a pair of active loudspeakers on the desktop.
+Streaming does drain your battery.
+It gets even worse if you utilize a Dongle DAC to drive a pair of headphones or a pair of active loudspeakers on the desktop.

 You also require a better quality system downstream to truly appreciate the improvement that a music streamer can make.